zhiyuangao/starter-academic/content/project/Mentoring+DEI/index.md

 ---

-Some activities that we are proud to participate in:
+Selected activities that we are participating in and that might be of interest to member of the community:
 -  NYU CDS Undergraduate Research Program ([CURP](https://github.com/LaureZanna/starter-academic/new/master/content/project)) in partnership with the National Society of Black Physicists (NSBP)
--
+- Unlearning Racism in Geoscience ([URGE](https://urgeoscience.org))
+- Mentoring Physical Oceanography Women to Increase Retention ([MPOWIR](http://mpowir.org))